TeachThought

 Political Parties.
 Introduction.
 9.1 What Are Parties and How Did They Form?
 9.2 The Two-Party System.
 9.3 The Shape of Modern Political Parties. ...
 Critical Thinking Questions 26.
 In what ways can the media change the way a citizen thinks about government?
 27.

 Critical Thinking Questions; Suggestions for Further Study; 6 The Politics of Public Opinion.
 Introduction; 6.1 The Nature of Public Opinion; ...
-Political party membership is one of the most common heuristics in voting.
-Many voters join a political party whose platform aligns most closely with their political beliefs, and voting for a ...
+Committed partisanship, which is the tendency to identify with and to support (often blindly) a particular political party, alienates some Americans who feel that elected representatives should vote ...

 Critical thinking has to cut both ways—through all the political posturing, not just the posturing of the side you don't agree with.
 The reason the author cited above is correct about "Trump's Patriot History Lessons" being incompatible with critical thinking is because such an approach doesn't leave room for people to learn to ...